microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/renameaction.md

 ---
 author: daspek
-description: "The presence of the RenameAction resource on an [itemActivity][activity] indicates that the activity renamed an item." ms.date: 09/14/2017
+description: "The presence of the RenameAction resource on an itemActivity indicates that the activity renamed an item." ms.date: 09/14/2017
 title: RenameAction
 localization_priority: Normal